KarmaResistance/USB-Stegano-Toolkit/README.md

 ## Security Notes

 - Steganography is a form of **obfuscation**, not guaranteed protection.
-Skilled investigators, forensic analysts, or government agencies may still detect that an image has been modified.
+Skilled investigators, forensic analysts or government agencies may still detect that an image has been modified.
-- Detection does **not** equal access: if you use a strong passphrase, the extracted data will still be **encrypted gibberish** without your key.
+- Detection does **not** equal access. if you use a strong passphrase, the extracted data will still be **encrypted gibberish** without your key.
-- Always use a **strong, unique passphrase** (avoid simple ones like `1234`, `password`, or personal names).
+- Always use a **strong, unique passphrase** (avoid simple ones like `1234`, `password` or personal names).
-- Avoid uploading stego-images to platforms that **recompress or resize images** (e.g., WhatsApp, Facebook, Instagram, Twitter) — this usually destroys the hidden data.
+- Avoid uploading stego-images to platforms that **recompress or resize images** (e.g., WhatsApp, Facebook, Instagram, Twitter).
+This usually destroys the hidden data.
 - Works best with **PNG images**.
 JPEG files may corrupt or strip out hidden data.
 - Keep your **payload small** (e.g., text files, notes, passwords).
 Very large hidden files may cause suspiciously large image sizes.
-- For maximum safety, combine steganography with **encryption**: encrypt your file first, then embed it.
+- For maximum safety, combine steganography with **encryption**.
+Encrypt your file first, then embed it.
 - Renaming `.png` files to `.jpg` adds disguise, but remember the file is still technically a PNG.
 Some forensic tools may notice the mismatch.
 - This project is intended for **educational purposes only**.
 Use responsibly.